Beware of the “One Ring” Robocall Scam

 - Check on area codes you don’t recognize.
 While they may look domestic, they’re likely international

-- If you do not have cause to make international calls, ask your phone number to block your line from initiating outgoing international calls
+- If you do not have cause to make international calls, ask your phone carrier to block your line from initiating outgoing international calls